demostheneslld/ai-philosophy-empowerment/CONTRIBUTING.md

 1. **Fork or branch.** Work from your own fork or a feature branch.
 2. **Edit Markdown in `content/`.** Follow the front-matter template shown below.
 3. **Push your changes.** Open a pull request so others can review.
-4. **Let GitHub Actions publish.** Every PR and push to `main` runs the build script and deploys the static site, so there is nothing to compile or upload manually.
+4. **Let GitHub Actions publish.** Every PR and push to `main` runs the build script, refreshes shared assets, and deploys the static site, so there is nothing to compile or upload manually.

 GitHub’s web editor supports the full workflow: click the pencil icon on a file, make changes, and let the interface guide you through the pull request.